 Jesse Watters on Trump's rally performances: Democrats don't get it's 'partially entertainment'

-"The Five" took a look at President Trump's recent rally performances where the commander-in-chief transformed into the entertainer-in-chief, blistering his opposition.
+"The Five" took a look Friday at President Trump's recent rally performances, in which the commander-in-chief transformed into the entertainer-in-chief by blistering his opposition.

 TRUMP KICKS OFF THIRD RALLY IN WEST COAST CAMPAIGN BLITZ AHEAD OF NEVADA CAUCUSES